amsirianni/ESP32-White-noise-machine/README.md

 **Code**

+Copy the [uploaded code](https://github.com/amsirianni/White-noise-machine/blob/main/code) to your project in the Arduino IDE (or code editor of your choice) and upload it to your device.

-The code has been uploaded, but here is a summary of what it is doing:
+Here is an overview of what the code is doing:
 - Rotary Encoder rotation is used to control the volume and the built in button is used to play and pause the white noise.
 - The BMP280 is monitoring temperature and that is used to drive the LEDs, which are used as quick indicators to see if the temperature is above/below or in the desired range.